mathur407yash/Budget-calculator/README.md

 # Budget-calculator
-The Budget Calculator is a web application that allows users to manage their personal finances by calculating their income, expenses, and overall budget.
+The Budget Calculator is a web application built using HTML, CSS, JavaScript that allows users to manage their personal finances by calculating their income, expenses, and overall budget.
 It provides a simple and intuitive interface to track and monitor financial activities.

 # Features